Al Arabiya: Controversies and criticism

 Al Arabiya has been the topic of controversy.
 It has been criticized as an arm of Saudi foreign policy.

 On 14 February 2005, Al Arabiya was the first news satellite channel to air news of the assassination of Rafik Hariri.
 In September 2008, Iran expelled Al Arabiya's Tehran bureau chief Hassan Fahs, the third Al Arabiya correspondent expelled from Iran since the network opened an Iran office.
 In October of the same year, the Al Arabiya website was hacked by attackers who claimed to be Shi'ites.

-In 2009, Courtney C. Radsch lost her job the day after publishing an article about safety problems on Emirates airline, a move Al Arabiya described as restructuring in the English department.
+In 2009, Courtney C. Radsch lost her job the day after publishing an article about safety problems on the airline Emirates, a move Al Arabiya described as restructuring in the English department.
 In June 2009, the Iranian government ordered the Al Arabiya office in Tehran to be closed for a week for "unfair reporting" of the Iranian presidential election.
 Seven days later, amid the 2009 Iranian presidential election, the network's office was "closed indefinitely" by the government.

 In 2016, Al Arabiya dismissed 50 staff members, including journalists.
 Citing financial problems stemming from low oil prices, the dismissed individuals were offered salaries and benefits for six months as a severance package.

 In April 2017, Al Arabiya was found in breach of UK broadcasting law by the UK media regulator, Ofcom, for broadcasting an interview with an imprisoned Bahraini torture survivor.
 Ofcom concluded that it infringed on the privacy of imprisoned Bahraini opposition leader and torture survivor Hassan Mushaima, when it broadcast footage of him obtained during his arbitrary detention in Bahrain.
 Ofcom sanctioned the licence holder Al Arabiya News Channel FZ-LLC by fining them and directing them to broadcast an on-air apology.
 The channel then surrendered its license to broadcast in the following month after an additional complaint was filed by Qatar News Agency.